Tsori Gilod Synagogue: History

-The building managed to survive the war as the Nazis used it as a horse stable.
+During World War II, the synagogue building was repurposed by the Nazis as a horse stable.
 After 1945, under the Soviet regime, the synagogue was used as a warehouse.

 In 1989, the building was returned to the Jewish community.
 It was renovated from 1995 to 1997, and again from 1999 to 2000.
 In 2004–5, under the initiative of HGSS Friends of Lviv (a charity associated with Hampstead Garden Suburb Synagogue in London), and with substantial funding from the Rohr family of New York and Miami, it underwent a major interior renovation under the direction of architect Aron Ostreicher.
 At the same time the magnificent artwork on the walls and ceilings was restored.
 These murals of the synagogue are some of the few surviving synagogue paintings in Ukraine.
 Unfortunately, due to an unprofessional renovation they have lost a touch of the author's soul and their authentic values.